- Capital: Dublin

 Restaurants Opening hours for restaurants vary.
 Lunch is typically served between 12.30 and 14.30 daily.
 Dinner is usually served from 19.00 onwards, however many restaurants offer an “early bird” menu between 17.00 – 19.00, providing two or three-course meals at reduced prices.
 Restaurants usually take orders until 21.30, though many open later on weekends.

 Bars or Public houses (better known as pubs) are open 10.30am to 11.30pm Monday to Thursday, until 12.30am on Friday and Saturday, and 12.30 pm to 11.30 pm on Sunday.
 Most nightclubs will serve until around 2.30am.
-Pubs in Ireland are usually closed on Good Friday and Christmas Day, as serving alcohol is illegal on these days.
+Pubs in Ireland are usually closed on Christmas Day and some might be closed on Good Friday.

 - New Year's Day (1st January)*